01. What Is Pleural Thickening?

 How Is Pleural Thickening Treated?

-Many cases of pleural thickening do not require treatment, as they are not life-threatening.
+Many cases of pleural thickening do not require treatment and are not life-threatening.
 However, the condition may advance, and patient symptoms may become uncomfortable.
 In these cases, doctors may recommend pulmonary rehabilitation or cessation of smoking, if applicable.

 Pulmonary rehabilitation may be able to improve symptoms and quality of life for patients.
-A team of specialists will develop a customized plan based on an individual’s needs.
+A specialist can develop a customized plan based on an individual’s needs.
 Some common recommendations for patients to remedy pleural thickening include:

 - Exercising regularly